DEQ Main Menu

 Collection centers typically accept used oil from multiple sources that include both businesses and individuals.
 Aggregation points collect oil only from places run by the same owner or operator and from individuals.
 In Utah, DIYers can take up to five gallons and farmers up to 55 gallons of used motor oil to a collection center for recycling.
 Basically collection centers shall:

-- Register with the state Division of Solid and Hazardous Waste.
+- Register with the state Division of Waste Management and Radiation Control.

 - Application for a Used Oil Collection Center Keep a log sheet with name, address, date, and volume of used oil of dropped off at the collection center indicating that the used oil meets the standards for used oil recycling.
 That is, does not contain certain contaminants.

 - Have a tank or container to store the used oil, that is in good condition, not leaking and labeled with the words "Used Oil."
 The tank must be located in an appropriate, protected location.
-If a collection center does not have a tank, the Utah Division of Solid and Hazardous Waste may supply one.
+If a collection center does not have a tank, the Utah Division of Waste Management and Radiation Control may supply one.
 If fencing, concrete pad or containment barrier are needed, the collection center can apply for a grant from the Division for these items.

 - Arrange for getting the used oil collected and transported off site.
 Only transporters with an EPA ID number and who are permitted with the state may be used for this purpose.